image of a doctor writing a medical opinion

 This is because raters tend to be much more skeptical when there’s a long gap between service and diagnosis.

-This is common with claims like tinnitus or sleep apnea and usually requires a nexus letter to explain the delayed onset and connect it back to service.
+This is common with claims like sleep apnea and usually requires a nexus letter to explain the delayed onset and connect it back to service.

 Nexus Letter Requirements